eriche2016/eriche2016.github.io/_pages/about.md

 News
 ----
 - **[Aug.
-2023]**: Our work “Haar wavelet downsampling: A simple but effective downsampling module for semantic segmentation” is accepted to Pattern Recognition.
+2023]**: Our work on “Haar wavelet downsampling: A simple but effective downsampling module for semantic segmentation” is accepted to [Pattern Recognition](https://www.sciencedirect.com/science/article/pii/S0031320323005174).
+Congratulations to Guoping Xu.
 - **[Aug.
 2023]**: My webpage is online.